lenchsam/Procedural-Generation-Demo/README.md

  - Turn based Unit Crafting

 ## Getting Started
-Note that I used paid assets for the models and other paid plugins while creating this project, these are not found in this github.
+Note that I used paid assets for the models and other paid plugins while creating this project, these are not found in this github repository.
 ### Requirements

  - Unity version 6000.0.23f1